jhlagado/ASMOV/README.md

 ## Arrays

-MINTY arrays are a type of data structure that can be used to store a collection of elements.
+ASMOV arrays are a type of data structure that can be used to store a collection of elements.
 Arrays are indexed, which means that each element in the array has a unique number associated with it.
 This number is called the index of the element.
-In MINTY, array indexes start at 0
+In ASMOV, array indexes start at 0

-To create a MINTY array, you can use the following syntax:
+To create a ASMOV array, you can use the following syntax:

 _[ element1 element2 ... ]_